Raphdf201/minigrep/README.md

 .\searcher_txt potato file.txt
 ```

-If you want your search to be case sensitive :
+If you want your search to be case-sensitive :

 ```
 .\searcher_txt potato file.txt --case
 ```

-If you're on linux or MacOS, replace the \ by /
+If you're on linux or macOS, replace the \ by /

 ## Changelog